shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 Compare that to [PeaZip](https://peazip.github.io/) or [WinZip](https://www.winzip.com/).
 Peazip looks great and packs features, but 7-Zip still wins on raw reliability and simplicity.

-In fact, I barely see the 7-Zip interface at all.
+In fact, I rarely see the 7-Zip interface at all.

 Most of the time, I just right-click a file, choose what I want, and carry on with life.